System Design Space

 Most important function: data management

-A critical element was the ability to create working folders/dataspaces accessible from anywhere in the cluster, with automatic backups.
+The critical element turned out to be data, not compute: the ability to create working folders and dataspaces accessible from anywhere in the cluster, with automatic backups.

 Why teams resist migrating from SSH